 Yet, another fact concerns the birthday song.
 The traditional birthday song Happy Birthday to You was composed by two sisters, Mildred and Patty Hill in 1893.
 When the original words of Good Morning to You were substituted to include the words Happy Birthday to You the song burst into popularity in many homes across the word.

-Because of early traditions of marking the birthday in some written way or even in a more conscious memory and by adding a gathering of friends and family to give good birthday wishes, birthday celebrations the world over are enjoyed each year.
+Because of early traditions of marking the birthday in some written way or even in a more conscious memory and by adding a gathering of friends and family to give happy birthday wishes, birthday celebrations the world over are enjoyed each year.

 Today, the birthday and a party (candles, cakes and song) are anxiously awaited by every person.
 It is a special day for everyone once a year!